open-contracting/software-development-handbook/docs/python/layout.rst

 -  Use a single module for all models.
 -  If a module defines names that are imported by only one other module, merge the modules unless:

-   - The module is a convention of a framework (for example, the files created by the `startapp <https://docs.djangoproject.com/en/4.2/intro/tutorial01/#creating-the-polls-app>`__ command in Django).
+   - It is a convention of a framework (for example, the files created by Django's `startapp <https://docs.djangoproject.com/en/4.2/intro/tutorial01/#creating-the-polls-app>`__ command).
    - There is a divide in terms of responsibility (for example, model and view).

 -  Don't split a module only to reduce its length.